-Terror Marine Ciarán Maxwell 'had 43 weapons hides' - BBC News
+Terror Marine 'suffered PTSD after attack'

-Terror Marine Ciarán Maxwell 'had 43 weapons hides'
+Terror Marine Ciarán Maxwell 'suffered PTSD after 2002 attack'

-A Royal Marine who made bombs for dissident republicans had 43 weapons hides across England and Northern Ireland, the Old Bailey has been told.
+A Royal Marine who made bombs for dissident republicans suffered post-traumatic stress disorder after a 2002 sectarian beating, a court has heard.

-Ciarán Maxwell, from Larne in County Antrim, bought bomb-making materials online and posted them to his late grandmother's house, it heard.
+Ciarán Maxwell, now 31, was injured in a sectarian attack in his hometown of Larne, County Antrim, when he was 16.

-The 31-year-old has already admitted offences including bomb-making and storing stolen military weapons.
+He has admitted offences including bomb-making.
+The Old Bailey heard he bought bomb-making materials online and sent them to his grandmother's house.

 The London court hearing will determine the length of his jail sentence.